NVIDIA/spark-rapids/docs/spark-profiling-tool.md

 - SQL Plan Metrics for Application for each SQL plan node in each SQL:

 These are also called accumulables in Spark.
+Note that not all SQL nodes have a mapping to stage id.

 ```
 SQL Plan Metrics for Application: